 All faculty and staff interested in expanding their clinical research knowledge are welcome to attend.

 The online portion of the program is accessible via HealthStream as outlined above.
-The in-person component will be hosted quarterly.
+The virtual component will be hosted quarterly.
 Registration is available here (external site).
 Future sessions include:

 For CREW questions, email Sandra Powe or call (601) 815-5015.